majk-p/functor-on-a-tree/slides.md

  * Source code
  * Filesystem and the `tree` command
 4) Drawing our own tree
+ * Goal: draw a timeline of WSUG
+   * First just edition names + times
+   * Then subtrees with topics and authors
+   * Then sub-subtrees with author details like website or socials
  * Depth first - functional approach
  * Breadth-first - imperative
  * Compile it together